oqtane/oqtane.docs/src/pages/manuals/content/module-management.md

 2. **Select Module**: Choose a module from the selected category.

 3. **Enter Module Details**:
    - **Title**: The title displayed above the module.
-If left blank, the module’s name will serve as the title.
+If left blank, the module's name will serve as the title.
    - **Pane**: Select the content pane where the module will be placed, organized by modules in the pane.
    - **Location**: Set the location of the module as "Top" or "Bottom" inside the pane .
    - **Container**: Choose a theme container for the pane.